Arvin-Mohammadi/Delta-Robot-Trajectory-Planning-V3/README.md

 <ins>**Pros and Cons of Delta Robot**</ins>

-Delta robot has basically two advantages at the cost for two things (I'm talking about the important ones).
+Delta robot has basically two advantages at the cost of two things (I'm talking about the important ones).

 Advantages:
 1. High Speed